 Master in Sustainable Forest and Nature Management (SUFONAMA) (M.Sc.)

-> The Erasmus Mundus Joint Masters programme in Sustainable Forest and Nature Management (SUFONAMA) is a two-year worldclass integrated programme aimed at qualifying graduates for dealing with the enormous challenges in sustainable management of natural resources, namely the challenge of management of forests and nature areas in an integrated landscape context.
+The Erasmus Mundus Joint Masters programme in Sustainable Forest and Nature Management (SUFONAMA) is a two-year world-class integrated programme aimed at qualifying graduates for dealing with the enormous challenges in sustainable management of natural resources, namely the challenge of management of forests and natural areas in an integrated landscape context.

-> The SUFONAMA Course consists of a first year at one of three institutions (Bangor, Copenhagen, Goettingen) and a specialising second year at one of the four other institutions.
+The SUFONAMA Course consists of the first year at one of three institutions (Bangor, Copenhagen, Goettingen) and a specialising second year at one of the four other institutions.

-> The students are required to spend the second year at a different university than their first year.
+The students are required to spend the second year at a different university than their first year.
 The aim of the first study year is to provide a thorough and broad introduction to sustainable forest and nature management.
 The learning outcomes are similar at the three-first year institutions and allow students to choose freely among the five specialisation options in the second year.
 The first year ends with a joint summer module, conducted as a two-week excursion to one of the countries where the consortium institutions are located.

 In the second year, you can specialise in one of the following topics:

 - Conservation and land management (Bangor),